TormodLandet/Ocellaris/documentation/programmers_guide/guidelines.rst

 Please keep in mind that the person/persons that can review your pull request may not get to it right away.
 In the worst case scenario they are on a month long tropical Holiday away from email (best case scenario! ☀️🌴🍹).
+Do not get discouraged if we do not get to reviewing your changes right away!

 Git workflow